 19.2 Splunk Cloud Premium: Security Audits.
 For customers requiring Payment Card Industry Data Security Standards (PCI-DSS) or the Health Insurance Portability and Accountability Act of 1996, as amended (HIPAA) security standards, Splunk offers a PCI-DSS or HIPAA certified environment (Premium Environment).
 At least once a year, Splunk Cloud Premium Environment undergoes a security audit performed by an independent third party that attests to the effectiveness of the controls Splunk has in place to safeguard the systems and operations where Customer Content is processed, stored or transmitted.

 19.2(i) PCI-DSS.
 In the case of PCI-DSS, Splunk offers cloud services as a Level 1 PCI service provider.
 Splunk complies with the most recent version of PCI-DSS to the extent PCI-DSS is applicable to the Services provided under the Agreement (e.g., if Splunk accesses, collects, uses, retains, discloses, processes, stores or transmits any Customer cardholder data as defined under PCI-DSS or any other data protected or subject to PCI-DSS), or if any part of such services impacts the security of the PCI Data environment.

 19.2(ii) HIPAA.
-In the case of HIPAA, Splunk complies with the HIPAA security rule standards for the processing of protected health information (PHI).
+In the case of HIPAA, Splunk complies with the HIPAA security rule and data breach notification requirements for the processing of protected health information (PHI).